-The wheels turning in his head were almost visible: if I could lay this americana, give her a taste of real Italian love, she would trip over herself to marry me and take me to America...she rolled away, to lie again on her stomach.
-Don't be a whore! she wanted to shriek.
+She could almost see the wheels turning in his head: if I could lay this americana, give her a taste of real Italian love, she would trip over herself to marry me and take me to America...she rolled away, to lie again on her stomach.
+Don't be a whore! she wanted to shriek at him.

 His hand had begun stroking her back, but now insinuated itself between the grass and her breast, to lightly stroke the thin layers of cloth covering her nipple.

-And how easily he would make use of her: his grand passion did not disdain manipulating her as an object.
+And how easily he would make use of her: his grand passion was no obstacle to manipulating her as an object.
 One that would fulfil all his desires - or so he thought.
 She sourly smiled.
 She couldn't fulfil her own desires, and he thought she could fulfil his.

 There it was again! and what did that mind of hers mean?
 Every desire she'd ever had had been fulfilled.
-She'd wished love - she'd met Richard.
+She had wished love - she'd met Richard.
 A final fling before marriage - her parents had given her this trip to Europe.
+Now Rome.
 Sex? here was Carmelo.
 Really, she decided, she could wish for nothing in the world that she couldn't have.
 So how could she be dissatisfied?

 Cerebrating, she hadn't remarked Carmelo's hand travel up her low-cut blouse to insert itself between her brassier and her bare breast.
 It was now caressing her nipple in earnest.
 A dull flush of pleasure there tentatively warmed her.
-Along with dull pleasure she felt dull resentment, for his treating her as an object.
+Along with dull pleasure she felt dull resentment toward him, for treating her as an object.
 For using her.